HarbourHeading/home-media-server/README.md

 I will not go through setting up an entire tailscale network.
 There are [plenty of videos/documentation for that](https://tailscale.com/kb/1017/install).
 I will just give a working ACL and `tailscale serve` config to apply.

 #### ACL
 A minimum [tailscale ACL (JSON Editor)](https://login.tailscale.com/admin/acls/file) like below should work fine.
-When testing, you can set a grant for all IPs with `*` just to debug during the setup phase.
+When testing, you can set a grant for all IPs with `"ip": ["tcp:*"]` just to debug during the setup phase.
 ````json
 {
     "tagOwners": {